eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 ---

+If you are interested more in buying services, please get in contact with a operating company.
+This section is for the makerr, which are intereste in deploying the services in their own it landscape.

 **Where does the journey begin? / It Starts all with the BPN**

 The first thing you need is a BPN because this is used within the Network to identify yourself against another paricipant.
 This tells the network in a trusted mannor who are you.
 [How to get your BPN?](https://eclipse-tractusx.github.io)